 Is it really that hard to imagine a world where our fingerprints or facial scans are our identification?
 I have already given my retinal scans to CLEAR to get through airport security faster.
 Why not do the same to my bank to be able to authorize purchases and prevent fraud?
 What if the technology will allow me to unlock my computer, preventing anyone from unauthorized access?

 Enough talk of the future that’s already here.
-Can we get back to the purpose of the article and agree that signing for a purchase is an old-fashioned way to “verify” anything and should go the way of the payphone and fax machine?
-When I’m at a restaurant, one of the last holdouts of signing receipts, I can already pay my check by phone at Outback Steakhouse or BJ’s Brewhouse.
+Can we get back to the article’s purpose and agree that signing for a purchase is an old-fashioned way to “verify” anything and should go the way of the payphone and fax machine?
+When I’m at a restaurant, one of the last holdouts of signing receipts, I can already pay by phone at Outback Steakhouse or BJ’s Brewhouse.
 When we were in Germany, we were brought a handheld terminal at the table to use our chip card and pay our bill.

 Companies always make excuses about upgrading technology by saying it’s too expensive or unnecessary.
 Eventually, they realize the rest of the planet has lapped us with the current tech and agree to upgrade to what everyone’s been using for over a decade?
 Remember when Chase made a big deal about getting contactless cards?